hybridly/hybridly/README.md

 # Q&A

 **What's the goal of this project?**
-> Sleightful aims to provide the best possible developer experience when using Laravel, Vue and Vite.
+> Monolikit aims to provide the best possible developer experience when using Laravel, Vue and Vite.
 It is supposed to stay minimalist, but without trading off the DX.
 <br/>

-**When should I use Sleightful instead of Inertia?**
+**When should I use Monolikit instead of Inertia?**
 > If you're living on the edge and looking for a solution that tries to get rid of most of the paper cuts you'd otherwise encounter.
 If you're building something serious, keep using Inertia: for now, it's more stable.

 &nbsp;